 Q.com email address change

-Customers with a Q.com email address will be moved to a new email address at MyCtl.net.
+Customers with a Q.com email address have been moved to a new email address at MyCtl.net.

 Email address change FAQs

-Your email address will change from username@q.com to username@myctl.net.
+Your email address changed from username@q.com to username@myctl.net.

-You will need to update your username in your email platform settings.
+You need to update your username in your email platform settings.

 You can continue to use the email client you are using today.
 If you prefer to use webmail, you can sign in at www.CenturyLink.net using your new myctl.net address and your current password.

-No, your password will remain the same unless you are otherwise notified.
+No, your password remained the same unless you were otherwise notified.

-Once your email address has been switched to myctl.net, your q.com address will no longer send or receive messages.
-Your q.com address will continue to forward any messages to your new myctl.net address until Dec 31, 2025.
+Now that your email address has been switched to myctl.net, your q.com address will no longer send or receive messages.
+Your q.com address forwarded any messages to your new myctl.net address until Dec 31, 2025.

 You can set up your email to work with other email programs and on multiple devices using the following settings: